-26.8.
-Record Retention.
+26.12.
+Record Retention

-- 26.8.1.
+- 26.12.1.
 The University will maintain for a period of seven (7) years records of the following: - a.
-Each Title IX Sex Discrimination grievance process conducted under this Policy, including any determination regarding responsibility, any audio or audiovisual recording or transcript from a Hearing, any Sanction imposed on the Respondent, and any Remedies provided to the Complainant designed to restore or preserve access to the University's Educational Program or Activity; - b.
+Each Title IX Sexual Harassment grievance process conducted under this Policy, including any determination regarding responsibility and any audio or audiovisual recording or transcript from a Hearing, any Sanction imposed on the Respondent, and Remedies provided to the Complainant designed to restore or preserve access to the University's Education Program or Activity; - b.
 Any appeal and the result therefrom; - c.
 Any Informal Resolution and the result therefrom; and - d.
-All materials used to train University's Title IX Coordinators, Investigators, Hearing panel members, appeal panel members, and any individual who facilitates the Informal Resolution process with regard to Title IX Sexual Harassment. - e.
-Records of any actions, including any Supportive Measures, taken in response to a report or Formal Complaint of Title IX Sexual Harassment
+All materials used to train University's Title IX Coordinators, Investigators, Hearing panel members, appeal panel members, and any individual who facilitates the Informal Resolution process with regard to Title IX Sexual Harassment;

-In each instance, the University will document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the University's Educational Program or Activity.
+Records of any actions, including any Supportive Measures, taken in response to a report or Formal Complaint of Title IX Sexual Harassment.
+In each instance, the University will document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to the University's Education Program or Activity.
 If the University does not provide a Complainant with Supportive Measures, then the University will document the reasons why such a response was not clearly unreasonable in light of the known circumstances.

-26.9.
+26.13.
 Special Provisions.

-- 26.9.1.
+- 26.13.1.
 Attempted Violations.
-In most circumstances, the University will treat attempts to commit any of the violations listed in this policy or in the Standard of Student Conduct as if those attempts had been completed. - 26.9.2.
+In most circumstances, the University will treat attempts to commit any of the violations listed in this policy or in the Standard of Student Conduct as if those attempts had been completed. - 26.13.2.
 Immunity for Reporting Party(ies) and Witnesses.
 The University community encourages the reporting of Sex Discrimination and Standard of Student Conduct violations.
-Sometimes, Reporting Parties are hesitant to report to University Officials because they fear that they themselves may be charged with policy violations (e.g., underage drinking at the time of the incident).
+Sometimes, Reporting Parties are hesitant to report to University Officials because they fear that they themselves may be charged with policy violations, such as underage drinking at the time of the incident.
 It is in the best interest of this community that as many Reporting Parties as possible choose to report to University Officials.
-To encourage reporting, the University pursues a policy of offering Reporting Parties of Sex Discrimination limited immunity from being charged with policy violations related to the particular incident.
-While violations to policy cannot be completely overlooked, the University will provide educational options rather than punishment in such cases.
+To encourage reporting, the University pursues a policy of offering Reporting Parties of Sex Discrimination and Sex-Based Misconduct limited immunity from being charged with policy violations related to the particular incident.
+While violations to policy cannot be completely overlooked, the University will provide educational options rather than punishment, in such cases.

-An individual who participates as a Reporting Party or is a Witness in an Investigation of Sex Discrimination will not be subject to disciplinary Sanctions for a violation of the Standard of Student Conduct and/or employee conduct policy at or near the time of the incident, unless the University determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic honesty.
+An individual who participates as a Reporting Party or is a Witness in an Investigation of Sexual Harassment, Sexual Assault, Dating Violence, or Stalking Based on Sex will not be subject to disciplinary Sanctions for a violation of the Standard of Student Conduct and/or employee conduct policy at or near the time of the incident, unless the University determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic honesty.